While all babies may grow at a different rate, the following is the average for boys and girls 7 to 9 months of age:

 May start to wake up during the night and cry

 It is very exciting for parents to watch their babies become social beings who can interact with others.
-Every baby develops speech at his or her own rate.
-But these are some of the common milestones in this age group:
+Every baby develops speech at their own rate.
+But these are some of the common milestones most babies reach in this age group:

 A baby's awareness of people and surroundings increases during this time.
 Babies may progress at different rates.
-But these are some of the common milestones in this age group:
+But these are some of the common milestones most babies reach in this age group:

 Here are some ways to foster your baby's emotional security: